Patient Safety and Quality

 Westside Private Hospital uses a combination of clinical governance and quality improvement systems when managing a patient’s own blood, as well as any blood or blood products.

-As part of the Montserrat Day Hospital group, we have strategies and procedures in place to accurately manage the availability and safety of blood and blood products.
+As part of the Nexus Hospitals group, we have strategies and procedures in place to accurately manage the availability and safety of blood and blood products.
 Safety systems are in place and every care is taken to safely administer blood products to patients, and closely monitor and report any adverse reactions or incidents.
 This dual approach to blood management and patient care is the most effective way to ensure the appropriate and safe use of blood and blood products at our hospital.

 All medical and support staff at Westside Private have a duty of care to recognise and promptly respond to changes in a person’s physiological, cognitive or mental state, otherwise known as acute deterioration.
 Providing patients with appropriate and timely care is part of our organisation-wide recognition and response system when acute deterioration is identified.